StakerDAO/token-farm/README.md

 ## Farm pool & state updates

-Each farm instance has its own pool, that keeps track of vital data such as `accumulatedSTKRPerShare`.
+Each farm instance has its own pool, that keeps track of vital data such as `accumulatedRewardPerShare`.
 Each pool can be updated only once per block - this is ensured by keeping track of `lastBlockUpdate`.

 Entrypoints `%deposit`, `%claim`, `%withdraw` all call an `updatePool()` function either directly or indirectly, causing the